-Burning body fat or losing weight are two of the most common reasons that anyone hits the gym.
+Losing body fat is one of the most common reasons that anyone hits the gym.
 Although it’s not always easy, losing weight and reducing body fat doesn’t have to be complicated.

 In this article, you’ll find:

-However, fad diets and macro considerations aside, it’s essential to choose healthy foods when it comes to the calories you’re fuelling your body with.
+However, fad diets and macro considerations aside, it’s essential to choose healthy foods you’re fuelling your body with.

 You should always consult your physician or a registered dietician for a personalised diet plan.
 However, following basic guidelines like these can help you to stick to a healthy diet that will lead to fat loss.

-Throughout a weight loss journey when we want to try burn fat specifically, it’s essential to take in adequate amounts of protein to protect our muscle mass.
-Research shows that higher levels of protein during weight loss make it more likely to keep the weight off and help to target fat loss.3
+Throughout a weight loss journey when we want to try burn fat specifically, it’s essential to take in adequate amounts of protein to protect our muscle mass.1 Research shows that higher levels of protein during weight loss make it more likely to keep the weight off and help to target fat loss.1

 Based on your level of exercise, you might need to supplement with extra protein (like Impact Whey Protein) to help keep your muscle mass while you burn fat.